freeCodeCamp-2025-Summer-Hackathon/pink-protocol/README.md

 This project was completed by pink-protocol as part of [freeCodeCamp's](https://www.freecodecamp.org/) 2025 Hackathon!

 ## Usage
+* To use ArtHive locally, copy this repository with `git clone https://github.com/freeCodeCamp-2025-Summer-Hackathon/pink-protocol`.

 ### Environment Variables
 * Include a `.env` file in the project root with the following variables (replace fields encapsulated in "\[\]" with your own values):